mutfak/awesome-apple-weekly-news/README.md

 ## Related development for Apple products:

 - [Swift Talk](https://talk.objc.io/) - Swift Talk is announced by objc.io editors.
-Users can subscribe it for $9 monthly fee.
+It has $9 monthly subscription fee.
 They will talk about solutions to problems they found while building Swift projects and publish videos every week. :large_orange_diamond:

 - [The A5 is Dead(almost)](http://www.jessesquires.com/the-a5-is-dead/) - Jesse Squires wrote a blog post about devices which have A5 chips. iOS 10 won't support these devices contrary to iOS 9.